Cynthia is a digital marketer, writer, and artist. She writes about a variety of topics, especially digital marketing, languages & culture.

-How We Can Use the Values Americans Live by to Start a Green Revolution? - Part 2
+Robert Kohls' American Values (And How We Can Use Them to Start a Green Revolution)

 In Part I, I talked about the first six values Americans live by and how we can use our ideals to propel us into a Green Revolution.
-This next hub deals with the next seven values and ideas to help us exist on a more sustainable planet in the face of diminishing resources and an ever-increasing population of 7 billion people that need everything from food and shelter to electricity and running water.
+This article deals with the next seven values and ideas to help us exist on a more sustainable planet in the face of diminishing resources—and an ever-increasing population of 7 billion people that need everything from food and shelter to electricity and running water.

 The values we live by were coined by Robert Kohls in a 1984 article.
 He relayed thirteen values that would allow an outsider to understand why Americans do the things they do.
 For a list of these values, click to Part I. I will continue to use his guidelines to discuss how we can become a greener America based on our values.